adamgreenough/ava/docs/bundled-plugins.md

 # Bundled Plugins

-Ava comes with a few essential plugins to handle the boring stuff for you.
-They are installed by default but you can turn them on or off in your config.
+Ava comes with a few helpful plugins to handle common tasks.
+They're installed by default but you can enable or disable them in your config.

+These plugins also serve as good examples and code references if you want to build your own — see [Creating Plugins](creating-plugins.md).

+---

 ## Sitemap